 Thanks for reading!

 This idea is NOT original to me.
-I discovered it in some magazine, most likely a parenting magazine, which was thrown out.
+I discovered it in the November 2006 issue of Family Fun magazine (p.
+23), which I thought was thrown out when I first published this.
 The hoarder in me feels justified now.